GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Distributing your extension {: #distribution }

-You can setup a developer account with the [Chrome Web Store][chrome-web-store] to host and distribute your extension.
+You can set up a developer account with the [Chrome Web Store][chrome-web-store] to host and distribute your extension.
 Bare in mind that extensions must adhere to the [developer program policies][doc-cws-policy].